King Solomon

 To come to Alcmene’s bed,

-My dear lady.
+My dear ladȳ.

-10. And if beauty breed such blissfulness,
+10. And if beautȳ breed such blissfulness,

-Enamouring both God and man,
+Enamouring both God and men,

-Good lady, let no willfulness,
+Good ladȳ, let no willfulness,

-Exuperate your beauty then
+Exuperate your beautȳ then

 To slay the hearts that yield and crave,

-The grant of your goodwill to have,
+The grant of your goodwill to hāve,

-My dear lady.
+My dear ladȳ.

-‹ back to Anglo-Celtic traditional music
+‹ back to British traditional music